arodier/load-balancer/README.md

 The load balancer is called Rhea, and the two backends are called Romulus and Remus

-This is a proof of concept, I don't have the time to build a perfect solution, but ideally, I would use Ansible or Puppet to deploy the application.
+This is a proof of concept to show nginx load balancing feature.

-I should have created more scripts, for now, the project is simple enough the put almost everything in the makefile.
+The project is simple enough to place almost all the instructions in the Makefile For a more complex project, use Ansible or Puppet to deploy the application.

 ## Requirements